ychong4/ychong4.github.io/Activity 2/NLP/chatbot/Readme.md

 ![](image/chatbot5.png)

+3. After that, we need to build an interface for the chatbot.
+We use html and javascript for that.
+Link:
+- <a href="chat.js">chat.js</a>
+- <a href="chatbot.html">chatbot.html</a>

-3. The example uses are shown below:
+5. The example uses are shown below:

 ![](image/chatbot1.png)
 ![](image/chatbot2.png)